manav1411/media_server/README.md

 things to fix:
-1. clicking on any part of the card (not just poster), like name, should open movie.
-2. when person wants to reload, why is "Are you sure you want to send a form again?" showing up? fix.
-3. make it mobile-friendly
-3. delay in watched movie bar
+3. delay in watched movie bar / sometimes not accurate/loaded
-4. search for Dune Part Two doesn't work for some reason...
 5. if torrent gives mkv, convert to mp4
 5. (not implementing) tv show support
 6. (not implementing) searching for movies in library (will be a small library)